Reverse Painted Table Lamp Value Guide

 The typical price range for Reverse Painted Table Lamp is $800 - $1,000 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- Complexity of the scenic design, such as multi-colored sunsets or detailed forest landscapes, commands higher prices.
+- The complexity and detail of the scenic landscape, with multi-colored sunsets or forest scenes commanding higher prices.

 How to Identify Reverse Painted Table Lamp?

-- Look for a 'chipped ice' or frosted texture on the exterior of the glass, which was a hallmark of the 1910-1930 era.
+- Check the glass texture for a 'chipped ice' or frosted appearance, which was a signature finish for high-end manufacturers of this era.

 History of Reverse Painted Table Lamp